sigasi/sigasi_insights/manual/views.md

 # Documentation View {: #documentation}

-[xl_doc_only],[vhdl_only]

-The **Documentation view** gives you a live preview of the automatic documentation Sigasi Studio can generate for your project.
+The **Documentation view** gives you a live preview of the [automatic documentation][documentation] Sigasi Studio can generate for your project.

 ![](images/documentationview.png)

-You do not need to add any special annotations to your code.
-Sigasi Studio uses the same code/comment association as the hover provider ([/manual/editor#Comment Association]).
-So to document a `port`, you append a comment to a port declaration.
-To document an `architecture`, you put the comment just on top of the architecture.

-## Export Documentation

-[xl_doc_only],[vhdl_only]

-You can export documentation for the entire project to **pdf** by clicking the save icon or via the **Export…** menu.
-Since Sigasi 2.27 this export also saves the DocBook source code, if you have a [xl_doc] license.
-This enables you to customize the pdf generation flow to your liking.

-All errors are logged to the console view.

-Users without a XL Doc License can also export a (watermarked) pdf.

 # Net Search View {: #netsearch}